Williamsburg, Brooklyn: Visual and interdisciplinary art

 The first artists moved to Williamsburg in the 1970s, drawn by the low rents, large floor area, and convenient transportation.
 This continued through the 1980s and increased significantly in the 1990s as earlier destinations such as SoHo and the East Village became occupied by wealthier populations.
-In the 1990s a generation of interdisciplinary artists known as the Brooklyn Immersionists began to focus their fusion of art and music in Williamsburg's streets, rooftops and industrial warehouses near the waterfront.
-The social and environmental engagement of the Immersionists was discussed in major arts journals and media, including The Drama Review, Flash Art, Wired, The New York Times, The New Yorker, Domus, The Guggenheim Museum CyberAtlas, Die Zeit, Newsweek, and Fuji Television.
-At least four major art history books have included artists from the Immersionist movement.
+In the 1990s the Brooklyn Immersionists movement produced art and music in Williamsburg.

 By 1996 Williamsburg had accumulated an artist population of about 3,000.
 Art galleries, interdisciplinary venues and immersive theater groups in the area included Sideshow Gallery, Minor Injury Gallery, The Lizard's Tail Cabaret, Nerve Circle, Epoché, The Green Room, Test-Site, Hit and Run Theater, El Sensorium, The AlulA Dimension, Mustard, Pierogi 2000 Gallery, Momenta Gallery, Galapagos Art Space and the Front Room Gallery.
 Williamsburg and Greenpoint are served by a monthly galleries listings magazine, wagmag.
 Local arts media that began a discourse on neighborhood involvement in the early 1990s included Breukelen, The Curse, The Nose, The Outpost, Waterfront Week, Worm Magazine and (718) Subwire.

 In September 2000, 11211 Magazine launched a four color glossy circulating 10,000 copies in Brooklyn and Manhattan.
 The publication focused on the historical and notable properties, arts and culture, and real estate development of the 11211 ZIP Code.
 Other publications attributed to 11211 Magazine: Fortnight, The Box Map (2002), Appetite, and 10003 Magazine for the East Village in New York City.
 The magazine had published 36 issues (548,000 copies) of 11211 over a six-year period, and ceased circulation in 2006.